jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Verizon-Data-Breach-Investigations-Report-2022.md

 adding up to 300%.
 This is normal, expected and handled correctly in our analysis and tooling.

-Another important point is that when looking at the findings, Unknown is equivalent to Unmeasured.
-Which is to say that if a record (or collection of records) contains elements that have been marked as Unknown (whether it is something as basic as the number of records involved in the incident, or as complex as what specific capabilities a piece of malware contained), it means that we cannot make statements about that particular element as it stands in the recordwe cannot measure where we have too little information.
+Another important point is that when looking at the findings, “Unknown” is equivalent to “Unmeasured.”
+Which is to say that if a record (or collection of records) contains elements that have been marked as “Unknown” (whether it is something as basic as the number of records involved in the incident, or as complex as what specific capabilities a piece of malware contained), it means that we cannot make statements about that particular element as it stands in the record—we cannot measure where we have too little information.
-Because they are unmeasured,
-they are not counted in sample sizes.
+Because they are “unmeasured,” they are not counted in sample sizes.
-The enumeration Other, however, is counted, as it means the value was known but not part of VERIS.
+The enumeration “Other,” however, is counted, as it means the value was known but not part of VERIS.
 Finally,
-Not Applicable (normally NA) may be counted or not counted depending on the claim being analyzed.
+“Not Applicable” (normally “NA”) may be counted or not counted depending on the claim being analyzed.

 This year we have again made liberal use of confidence intervals to allow us to analyze smaller sample sizes.
 We have adopted a few rules to help minimize bias in reading such data.
+Here we define ‘small sample’ as less than 30 samples.

+2 We won’t talk about count or percentage for small samples.
+ This goes for figures too and is why some figures lack the dot for the median frequency

+3 For small samples we may talk about the value being in some range, or values being greater/less than each other.
+These all follow the confidence interval approaches listed above

+Incident
+eligibility

+For a potential entry to be eligible for the incident/breach corpus, a couple of requirements must be met.
+The entry must be a confirmed security incident defined as a loss of Confidentiality,
+Integrity, or Availability.
+In addition to meeting the baseline definition of “security incident” the entry is assessed for quality.
+We create a subset of incidents (more on subsets later) that pass our quality filter.
+The details of what makes a “quality” incident are:

+• The incident must have at least seven enumerations (e.g., threat actor variety, threat action category, variety of integrity loss, et al.) across
+34 fields OR be a DDoS attack.
+Exceptions are given to confirmed data breaches with less than seven enumerations

+• The incident must have at least one known VERIS threat action category
+(hacking, malware, etc.)

+In addition to having the level of details necessary to pass the quality filter, the incident must be within the timeframe of analysis, (November 1, 2020, to
+October 31, 2021, for this report).
+The
+2021 caseload is the primary analytical focus of the report, but the entire range of data is referenced throughout, notably in trending graphs.
+We also

-Here we define small sample as less than 30 samples. exclude incidents and breaches affecting individuals that cannot be tied to an organizational attribute loss.
-If your friends laptop was hit with Emotet it would not be included in this report.
+exclude incidents and breaches affecting individuals that cannot be tied to an organizational attribute loss.
+If your friend’s laptop was hit with Emotet it would not be included in this report.

 Lastly, for something to be eligible for inclusion into the DBIR, we have to know about it, which brings us to several potential biases we will discuss next.

 Acknowledge\-
 ment and
 analysis of bias

 Many breaches go unreported (though our sample does contain many of those).
 Many more are as yet unknown